tryan225/resume/content/_index.md

 - Designed and deployed infrastructure using Python and Pulumi to support Vault and Consul on Kubernetes
 - Developed and maintained Kafka based event streaming infrastructure
 - Supported and maintained both on-prem and cloud (AWS) hosted Linux servers, Windows servers, middleware, message queuing (IBM MQ), and JVM infrastructure (IBM Websphere) for a legacy order management system
-- Developed infrastructure as code with Puppet and Ansible to manage on-prem Linux hosts
+- Developed infrastructure as code with Puppet and Ansible to manage on-prem Linux hosts  <br>

 ### Senior Support Engineer